 These use a heavier gauge alloy than the rest of the outer bodywork, at 16 gauge (1.6mm).
-This combined with the compound curves gives them sufficient stiffness and strength, reinforced at the lower edges with steel cord beading.
+This combined with the compound curves gives them sufficient stiffness and strength, reinforced at the lower edges with steel rod beading.
 Yes, I did say "steel"!
-For that reason, I run oil and grease into the beading.
+For that reason, I run oil or Waxoyl into the beading.
 The front wings might have cracked where the bumper irons press against them, and also near the larger mounting bolts.
 Some form of reinforcement along those upper bolt areas would safe-guard against damage by anyone leaning against or sitting on the front wings.
 I made some large square washers from thick aluminium sheet, to use on the main mounting bolts.

 The rear wings will probably have corroded where they are in contact with the steel inner wings.
-When reinstalled, it is recommended that you add a seal to the inside edge, which normally acts as a water/dirt trap.
 Corrosion damage might also occur around the coachbolts on the wing-stays and the front end of the front stone-guards.
 Make sure that the new bolts and the brackets are separated from the alloy with rubber or sealant, or maybe some other synthetic washers.

 Interestingly, these are made from brass, although the first few ACs were built with aluminium-alloy cowls.
 The only likely challenge with these is to get paint to stick, including the internal black paint.
 The most popular approach is to be scrupulously clean and to apply self-etching primer.